Before you can truly start to grow, you’ll need to build your team.

 The Importance of Quickly Letting People Go Who Don’t Work Out

 At the end of the day, if someone isn’t working out—if their skills aren’t sufficient for the job or they’re just not doing the job as well as you need—let them go.
 Free them up to do something they are good at.
 Do it with compassion and try to help them to find their next position.
 But don’t surprise them.
 Give them feedback along the way through frequent job performance appraisals and immediate response anytime you notice something that isn’t quite up to the standard you’re looking for.

 At the end of the day, you need to have a team of A players who are passionate about making a difference in the world, and you need to focus immediately—as soon as you can afford to do so—on building that team.

 To read more of Ryan’s thoughts click here

 I can’t stress the importance of making work fun and how top team building companies use simple team building exercises to maintain this important aspect in their daily work environment.
-When team building I personally like to hire new people and usually offer them a trail period in which we can get to know each other and assess if we are going to work well together.
-In this way both parties can be happy if at the end of that trail period they are both keen to move forward and build the best team possible.
+When team building I personally like to hire new people and usually offer them a trial period in which we can get to know each other and assess if we are going to work well together.
+In this way, both parties can be happy if at the end of that trail period they are both keen to move forward and build the best team possible.